-- (a) The student submits a written appeal with supporting documentation to the Graduate School's Appeals Committee by certified mail - (b) The student is successful with such appeal and the suspension is removed by the Office of Academic Affairs
+- The student submits a written appeal with supporting documentation to the Graduate School by certified mail - b) If the student is successful with such appeal, the removal of suspension is submitted to the Registrar for posting and the department is notified.
+If appeal is not successful, the student may appeal to Academic Affairs.